Who

 industries, companies and business partners.
 She has also designed

-and orchestrated multinational, tri-sectorial, and cross-boarder
+and orchestrated multinational, tri-sectorial, and cross-border

 collaborative agreements.
 She recognizes opportunities via research